cilium/little-vm-helper-images/README.md

 - [complexity-test-images](./dockerfiles/complexity-test-images) builds kernel-specific versions of
   the complexity-test-image

+### Root images package repository

+Some packages on which the guest OS depends may not be fully compatible with the kernel version of that OS.
+To overcome that, the root images can be built by pulling packages from different debian package repositories.
+To select which package repository to pull packages from, the Dockerfiles can be passed a `PKG_REPO` variable, which should correspond to one of the upstream debian respositories (ex: `sid`, `bookworm`, `trixie`, etc).

+This value is then passed to `lvh images build` to instruct the bootstrap command appropriately.

 ### Rhel8

 Rhel8 images are a bit specials and have their own